Liturgical Ministries

 This celebration with children will enable them to discover and recognize themselves in the stories proclaimed in the Gospels.
 When they make the discovery from within their experience, they can then thank, and praise, and bless God in their daily lives.
 No registration is necessary for this program; our goal is to lead them into full, conscious and active participation in the Sunday Mass.
 After the Opening Prayer, the children are called forward.
 The celebrant gives a blessing and dismisses the catechists and children from this part of the Mass.
 In procession, carrying the Children's Lectionary, the children proceed to the Chapel.

-English is at 9:30am Mass Spanish is at 11:00am mass.
+Mass Spanish is at 11:00am mass.

 Music Ministry